pulsar-labs/site/content/research/lnn.md

 ## Conclusion

-The application of distance-based classification algorithms, such as L-NN, holds potential in revolutionizing the way IoT devices handle data classification and decision-making.
-As IoT technology continues to advance, innovative techniques like L-NN will play a crucial role in optimizing resource utilization, enhancing operational efficiency, and expanding the possibilities of IoT applications.
+The application of distance-based classification algorithms, such as L-NN, holds potential in transforming the way IoT devices handle data classification and decision-making locally.
+As IoT technology continues to advance, innovative techniques like L-NN will play a crucial role in optimising resource utilisation, enhancing operational efficiency, and expanding the possibilities of IoT applications.